alfolio/alfolio.github.io/_projects copy/Hoof Cleaning ASMR.md

 category: games (professional)
 ---
 Developed for prototype testing to CrazyLabs as a part of PPP (Pay-Per-Prototype) deal.
 The CPI test video delivered can be found [here](https://youtu.be/PZkQhBOjrHU).
+* Developed in a team of three with me looking after game mechanics, lighting & shaders, and the overall production of the game and CPI video.
 * Wrote texture masking algorithm to erase / paint textures over meshes.
 * Rigged a horse model.
 * Optimized fluid simulation for mobile devices.